The following covers our main rules and guidelines that we expect when playing on our servers.

 Approaching players with an explosive item:

-- This includes items such as explosive barrels, explosive T-activated props, explosive Minecraft blocks, etc.
+- This includes items such as explosive barrels, explosive T-activated props like mine tutrles, explosive Minecraft blocks, etc.

-Pushing players off of, or nearer to a ledge off of a height that may reasonably cause damage, or near map hazards:
+Pushing players off or near high ledges that may cause damage or map hazards:

-- This includes pushing with your crowbar, with a prop, or any other type of pushing.
+- This includes pushing with your melee, with a prop, or any other type of pushing.

 - This includes pushing players into water where they may drown.